The Family Stone

-The Family Stone is a 2005 American comedy-drama film written and directed by Thomas Bezucha.
-Produced by Michael London and distributed by 20th Century Fox, it stars an ensemble cast, including Diane Keaton, Craig T. Nelson, Dermot Mulroney, Sarah Jessica Parker, Luke Wilson, Claire Danes, Rachel McAdams, and Tyrone Giordano.
+The Family Stone is a 2005 American Christmas comedy-drama film written and directed by Thomas Bezucha.
+Produced by Michael London and distributed by 20th Century Fox, it stars an ensemble cast, including Claire Danes, Diane Keaton, Rachel McAdams, Dermot Mulroney, Craig T. Nelson, Sarah Jessica Parker, and Luke Wilson.

-The plot follows the Christmas holiday misadventures of the Stone family in a small New England town when the eldest son, played by Mulroney, brings his uptight girlfriend (played by Parker) home with the intention of proposing to her with a cherished heirloom ring.
+The plot follows the Christmas holiday misadventures of the Stone family in a small New England town when the eldest son (Mulroney) brings his uptight girlfriend (Parker) home with the intention of proposing to her with a cherished heirloom ring.
 Overwhelmed by the hostile reception, she begs her sister to join her for emotional support, which triggers further complications.

 The Family Stone was released in the United States on December 16, 2005.
 The film garnered mixed critical reviews, but was a commercial success, with a worldwide gross of $92.9 million.
 Parker was nominated for a Golden Globe Award for her performance, while Keaton, Nelson, and McAdams each garnered a Satellite Award nomination.

 Plot

-Set in the fictional town of Thayer, located in New England, the film focuses on Everett Stone and his incredibly close family.
-Meredith, Everett’s anxious, bumbling and tightly wound girlfriend, is dreading spending the Christmas holidays with his family.
+Everett Stone takes Meredith, his anxious, bumbling and tightly wound girlfriend, to spend the Christmas holiday with his bohemian family in New England.
+The two arrive at Everett's family home, where they join his parents, Kelly, an English professor, and his wife, Sybil, as well as his four younger siblings, Ben, Susannah, Thad, and Amy.

 Everett's tight-knit family responds awkwardly, and soon sternly, to Meredith's stiffness, making her feel like an outsider.
+In particular, Sybil and Amy treat Meredith with aloofness and believe her to be a poor match for Everett.
+While Kelly is gracious toward Meredith, Ben is the only one who seems to genuinely like her.

-Ben, Everett's brother, is the only one who seems to like Meredith.
-After a series of embarrassing moments, she opts to stay at the local inn and begs her sister Julie to take a bus down to Thayer and join her for support.
-Everett finds himself drawn to the friendly, more outgoing Julie, whom his family immediately receives very warmly after she has a fall while getting off the bus.
+After a series of embarrassing moments, Meredith opts to stay at the local inn and convinces her sister Julie to join her for support.
+Everett finds himself drawn to the friendly, more outgoing Julie.
+His family also immediately receives her very warmly after she has a fall while getting off the bus.

 Meredith desperately tries to fit in with the Stones, but her strained attempts prove disastrous.
-During dinner, Everett's gay, deaf brother Thad and his partner Patrick express their plans to adopt a child, prompting a discussion about nature versus nurture and sexual orientation.
-When Meredith clumsily attempts to engage in the conversation, her choice of words offends everyone and Everett's father Kelly, the most understanding of the family, angrily shuts her down.
+Meanwhile, Kelly confides in Ben that Sybil's breast cancer has recurred and is terminal.
+During Christmas Eve dinner, Everett's gay, deaf brother Thad and his partner Patrick express their plans to adopt a child, prompting a discussion about nature versus nurture and sexual orientation.

-Distraught, Meredith attempts to drive off but crashes Everett's car, and Ben comes to comfort her.
+When Meredith clumsily attempts to engage in the conversation, her choice of words offends everyone and Kelly angrily shuts her down.
+Distraught, she attempts to drive off but crashes Everett's car, and Ben comes to comfort her.
 His attraction to her is apparent and the two of them end up at a local bar.

 There, after several drinks, Meredith begins to relax and enjoy herself.
-She invites local paramedic Brad Stevenson, Everett's sister Amy's high school flame, to the Stones' house for Christmas breakfast.
+She invites local paramedic Brad Stevenson, Amy's high school boyfriend, to the Stones' house for Christmas breakfast.
 The next morning, Meredith awakens in Ben's bed and incorrectly assumes that they had sex.